-Negotiating Favorable Lease Contracts: A CFO’s Perspective on Tax Exposure
+Negotiating Favorable Lease Contracts: A CFO’s Guide to Tax Exposure

 Understanding Leasing